AY2324S2-CS2103T-T17-4/tp/docs/UserGuide.md

 FnBuddy data is stored in the hard disk automatically after any command that changes the data.
 Rest assured, there is no need to save manually.

+#### Modifying saved data (For advanced users only!)

+You may edit the JSON files directly in the data folder if you wish to make changes to the data without using the app.
+However, if the JSON files are no longer in the correct format, the app may not be able to read the data correctly and may crash or have unexpected behaviour.

+If you still wish to edit the JSON files, for the schedule.json file, note that there are additional constraints you must follow aside from the format:
+- The contact in the schedule must exist in the main list of contacts i.e. you should not add a new contact that does not exist, in the schedule.json file.
+- There should not be duplicate entries for the same contact on the same date.

 ## Pages
 There are 3 main pages in the application:
 1. **Main Page** - This page shows all the contacts in the application.
 You can view the details of each contact by clicking on the contact.